jmlondon/trophic-sars/README.md

-# Trophic Ecology of Seals & MarMam Stock Assessment Reports
+# Trophic Ecology of Seals & Marine Mammal Stock Assessment Reports

 ## A Space and a Place